Open-EO/openeo-processes/tests/README.md

 The test cases assume a couple of things as they are an abstraction and not bound to specific implementations:
 - The JSON Schema type `number` explicitly includes the values `+Infinity`, `-Infinity` and `NaN`.
 - The input and output values for no-data values are `null` by default unless otherwise specified by a runner.
-- Input that is not valid according to the schemas, will be rejected upfront and will not be checked on.
+- Input that is not valid according to the process schema must be rejected upfront, without any process evaluation attempt.
+Consequently, cases with schema mismatches are not covered in these tests.
 For example, the absolute process only tests against the data types `number` and `null`.
 There are no tests for a boolean or string input.
 - Numerical data types such as uint8 don't matter, i.e. tests don't check for overflows etc. This suite can't provide such tests as the underlying data type is not known.
 - If not otherwise specified for numbers, a precision of 10 decimals is checked so return values should have at least 11 decimals.